nusco/progml-code/README.md

 # "Programming Machine Learning" Source Code

 This is the source code for Paolo Perrotta's [Programming Machine Learning](http://www.pragprog.com/titles/pplearn), updated to run on a recent Python and recent libraries.
-It contains a few small differences from the code printed in the book.
+It contains minor differences from the code printed in the book.
 If you find any issue, please open an [issue](https://github.com/nusco/progml-code/issues) or send me a pull request.

 To run this code, you need [Python 3](https://www.python.org/downloads/) (or greater) and a few libraries.
 You can install the libraries via Python's built-in package manager _pip_, or via the more sophisticated _Conda_ package manager.
 Let's look at both.